 Disney Plus: 25p an hour

 BritBox: 18p an hour

 It’s worth bearing in mind that each service offers something slightly different.
 For example, if you want to watch any Star Wars movies you’ll have to subscribe to Disney Plus, as they are the only streaming platform that offers this content.

 Meanwhile, Now TV offers a range of different streaming packages called TV Passes.
 While the Kids TV Pass is the cheapest at £3.99 per month (after a seven-day free trial), the Entertainment Pass, which offers hundreds of box sets and thousands of movies, is £9.99 per month.

 While Apple TV Plus offers the lowest cost per hour viewed, it has a very limited number of available TV shows and movies.
 As one of the newest players on the streaming market, Apple TV is looking to increase their original offering over time.

-Price: £4.99 per month or free for a year with a new iPhone, iPad, Mac computer or Apple TV
+Price: £4.99 a month or free for three months with a new iPhone, iPad, Mac computer or Apple TV

 If you are looking to subscribe to a new streaming service, you may want to consider using a credit card to pay for your subscription.
 Take a look and compare credit cards to find the option that is best for your financial circumstances.